YLhai/Codon/README.md

 ```
 ### enc

-This command can generate a ENC-plot.
+This command can generate a ENC-GC3 plot.

 ```bash